Guide on Section 16 of CGST Act - Eligibility, conditions & time limit for taking input tax credit

 NA

-No ITC is available, if Depreciation is claimed on GST component of Capital Goods
+ITC is not available, if Depreciation is claimed on GST component of Capital Goods

 Section 16(3)

-No ITC is available on tax paid in pursuance of an order for fraud etc
+ITC is not available on tax paid in pursuance of an order for fraud etc

 Rule 36(3)